itp-dwd/2020-spring/assignments/05_assignment.md

 You are welcome to create any kind of application you'd like, so if you have an idea, please go ahead!

-If you need inspiration, you might consider creating a personal data dashboard like the [Feltron Report](http://feltron.com/FAR05.html).
+If you need inspiration, you might consider creating a personal data dashboard like the [Feltron Report](http://feltron.com/FAR05.html) or [Feltron Report 2006](http://feltron.com/FAR06.html), [2007](http://feltron.com/FAR07.html).

 ## Readings
 * [Databases Guide](../guides/databases-guide.md)